gwallison/openFF/docs/Generating_the_Open-FF_data_set.md

 # Generating the Open-FF data set

-The Open-FF data set is regenerated roughly every month to update with new fracking disclosures and to incorporate and changes that were make to existing disclosures.
-The process is performed by the developers of Open-FF and is sponsored by the FracTracker Alliance.
+The Open-FF data set is regenerated roughly every month to update with new fracking disclosures and to incorporate and changes that were made to existing disclosures.
+The process is performed by the developers of Open-FF and is sponsored by the [FracTracker Alliance](https://www.fractracker.org/).

 The process has many steps, some automated, some manual.
 It is guided by [a jupyter notebook](https://github.com/gwallison/openFF/blob/master/build/builder_nb.ipynb) that includes instructions, code and tests to validate the process through each step.
 The primary steps are: